 Comprehensive Overview: Exploring the Nuances of "Have a Good Day" in French

 "Bonne fin de journée" is used to wish someone a good end to their day, typically in the late afternoon or early evening.
 Similarly, "Bonne soirée" is reserved for the evening and translates to "Have a good evening."
 These time-specific greetings demonstrate a level of attentiveness and consideration that is highly valued in French culture.
-Furthermore, the level of formality plays a significant role in choosing the right expression.
+On top of that, the level of formality plays a significant role in choosing the right expression.
 While "Bonne journée" is generally acceptable, addressing someone with "Monsieur" or "Madame" before or after the wish adds a touch of respect, particularly in formal settings.

 The Formalities: “Bonne Journée”